 How well can you concentrate on reading a paper while the radio is playing loudly?
 Or if something is making distracting sounds next to your working space?
-These can distract you, or disturb your concentration.
+These can disturb your concentration.
 They affect you, it possibly irritate you for a minute or two, but eventually you are able to ignore them and continue your activity.

 Dealing with distractions can be hard

 Children with autism have trouble dealing with these external distractions, because they have different sensitivities to the environment than other individuals.
 They must expend more effort to process stimuli, such as sounds, colors, feelings, and odors.